-Volunteers must keep information confidential during their time with Llais - you will be asked to sign a confidentiality declaration.
+Volunteers must keep information confidential during their time with Llais.

+When you complete your Volunteer Agreement, you sign a confidentiality declaration.
 This means that confidential information about people we support, volunteers, Llais staff and our work is kept private, unless we need to share the information by law.